DizhiWang/DizhiWang.github.io/index.md

       I am a Ph.D. student in Economics at the
       <a href="https://economics.ucsc.edu/">University of California, Santa Cruz (UCSC)</a>,
-      advised by <a href="https://sites.google.com/view/acspearot/home">Professor Alan Spearot</a>.
+      advised by <a href="https://sites.google.com/view/acspearot/home">Professor Alan Spearot</a>,
-      My research focuses on international trade and macroeconomics, with an emphasis on how capital mobility shapes the effects of globalization.
-In particular, I study how firms, wages, and welfare respond to trade liberalization.
+      with research interests in international trade and macroeconomics.
+My work examines how capital mobility shapes globalization’s effects, particularly how firms, wages, and welfare respond to trade liberalization.

     </p>